 I came to Maui in the Fall of 2014 as a Americorp Kupu intern to work with the Maui Nui Seabird Recovery Project.
 I instantly fell in love with the project and the seabirds, I was ecstatic when I got hired on full time with the Seabird Recovery Project as a Field Biologist in 2015.

 I did a lot of outreach events at the seabird colonies.
 The main birds we worked with were the 'Ua'u Kani or Wedge-tailed Shearwaters.
 These birds can dive 200 ft underwater and sleep and fly at the same time, but they burrow on the beach.
 We had a bunch of people who would see these burrows and thought they were dug by rats and mongoose.
 They would put trash inside them or even collapse the burrows.
 However once I told them that they were dug by native seabirds, they got really excited and wanted to help protect them.

 That's when I realized that people want to help, but they cannot protect what they do not know exists.
 I started Advance Wildlife Education LLC in May 2016.
 I wanted to do more to help so I combined my passions for wildlife and art in order to form a bridge between the community and conservation nonprofits by creating these wildlife educational coloring books.

-Thank you so much for helping native Hawaiian species and the people who are determined to protect them!
-You are helping invest in a brighter future for tomorrow for these endangered animals.
+Hawaiʻi is the extinction capital of the world – here we have more endangered species per square mile than anywhere else in the world.
+Thank you so much for supporting native Hawaiian species and the people who are determined to protect them!
+You are helping invest in a brighter tomorrow for these endangered animals.